basti/icebergist.com/source/_posts/2016-05-11-deploying-with-capistrano-3.markdown

 published: true
 ---

-In the lifetime of every application the time comes to be presented    to everyone.
+In the lifetime of every application the time comes for it to be presented to everyone.
 That's why we have to put our application on a special server which is designed for this purpose.
 In one word, we need to **deploy** our application.
 In this post you will see how to deploy app with [Capistrano 3](http://www.capistranorb.com/).

 Capistrano is a great developers tool that is used to automatically deploy projects to remote server.

 ### Add Capistrano to Rails app

-I will assume you already have server set up and an application ready to be deployed remotely.
+I will assume you already have a server set up and an application ready to be deployed remotely.

 We will use gem ['capistrano-rails'](https://github.com/capistrano/rails), so we need to add this gems to Gemfile: